tomtyiu/ai-ds-ml-coder/experimental/README.md

 # AI-Powered Data Science Assistant

 This project provides a **Streamlit-based** user interface for interacting with an **LLM-powered Data Science Assistant**.
 It allows users to upload datasets, perform exploratory data analysis (EDA), train machine learning models, and even tune hyperparameters with the help of a language model.
 The LLM (Large Language Model) backend is powered by Hugging Face's `OpenAI`-like API for seamless integration.
+Easily change to OpenAI model.

+## OpenAI models:
+**Complex Reasoning model** o1-preview-2024-09-12, o1-mini-2024-09-12
+**Advance GPT model** chatgpt-4o-latest, gpt-4o-mini-2024-07-18

 ## Features:
 - **Upload CSV Data**: Load a CSV file to perform data analysis.